zhibailin/MasteringEnglish/06-You-Won't-Get-Rich-Renting-Out-Your-Time.md

 __If you look at__ modern society, again this is later in the tweetstorm.
 [[Business]]es that have high creativity and high [[leverage]] tends to be __ones__ where you could do an hour of work, and it can have a huge effect.
 Or you can do 1,000 hours of work, and it can have no effect.

+For example, look at software engineering.
+One great engineer can create bitcoin, and create billions of dollars worth of value.
+And an engineer who is working on the wrong thing, or not quite as good, or just not as creative, or thoughtful, or whatever, can work for an entire a year, and every piece of code they ship ends up not getting used.
+Customers don’t want it.

+That is an example of a [[profession]] where the input and the outputs are highly [[disconnect]]ed. __It’s not based on__ the number of hours that you put in.